-As of December 31, 2023, the assessment of the income tax returns of the Company is as follows:
+As of December 31, 2023, the assessment of the income tax returns of the Group is as follows:

-The assessment of income Remark

-tax returns Kellidi K

-The Company Assessed and approved up to 2021 None
+The assessment of income Remark tax returns The Company Assessed and approved up to 2021 None Subsidiaries - Croissant Bakery Ltd. Assessed and approved up to 2021 None

-23. Earnings per share
+22. Earnings per share